beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

 <img width="1200" height="1600" alt="image" src="https://github.com/user-attachments/assets/ae7de784-8e72-4134-ba54-cb60573890e1" />

-Demonstration:
+Demonstration:!!!!!
-- will put youtube link later for actual songs
+- please click on this GOOGLE DRIVE link for the different visualizers to different songs. suggestions for new songs? :>

 Sources for some of the research I did that allowed me to dive deeper into the project: special thanks to scott marley for making the fft band logic clearer to understand: